Domain Verification in Zoho Mail

 To verify the added CNAME record, follow these steps:

-1. Log in to your Zoho Mail Admin Console and navigate to the Domains page via the left pane.
+- Log in to your Zoho Mail Admin Console and navigate to the Domains section via the left pane.

-3. At the prove ownership section of your domain, choose the Add a CNAME record in the DNS option from the drop-down list.
+- At the Verify Domain Ownership section of your domain, choose the Add a CNAME record in the DNS option from the drop-down list.

 Your domain will get successfully verified if the values you added were right.
 In case of errors during the process, you can troubleshoot for domain verification failure.